nicolaspearson/node.heroes.api/README.md

 # Node Heroes API

-An example REST API built using Node and PostgreSQL.
+A simple REST API that provides CRUD operations on a `hero` object, it was built using Node and PostgreSQL.

 ## Dependencies